Robbery while armed with an offensive weapon

 VCN was involved in the robbery of a restaurant in Haymarket in Sydney.
 While another offender forced the shop owner to hand over the money in the till, VCN used a small knife to threaten a customer near the door into handing over his wallet.
 VCN then assisted with removing the cash drawer of the till.

 VCN doubled up as the driver of the getaway vehicle, a silver Honda.
-The registration number of the vehicle was taken down by two nearby bouncers, which allowed police to track the vehicle and wait outside of VCN’s home.
-VCN returned home and was parking the Honda when a police vehicle appeared and blocked him into the parking space.
+The two nearby bouncers took down the registration number of the vehicle, which allowed police to track the vehicle and wait outside of VCN’s home.
+VCN returned home and parked the Honda.
+A police vehicle appeared and blocked him into the parking space.
 VCN attempted to ram his way out of the parking space.
-When he was unsuccessful, he stopped the car and was arrested.
+When he was unsuccessful, he stopped the car and police arrested him.

-VCN was charged with two counts of armed robbery and one count of using a weapon to resist arrest.
-He plead guilty to the robbery charges, and was found guilty of the resist arrest charge.
+Police charged VCN with two counts of armed robbery and one count of using a weapon to resist arrest.
+He pleaded guilty to the robbery charges, and was found guilty of the resist arrest charge.
 His case proceeded to sentencing.

-VCN was sentenced to five years imprisonment with a non-parole period of three years.
-Given time already served, VCN was immensely relieved that he would be eligible for parole in two months time.
+VCN got a sentence of five years imprisonment with a non-parole period of three years.
+Given time already served, VCN felt immense relief that he would be eligible for parole in two months time.